dora-metrics/pelorus/README.md

 ### Adding extra prometheus instances

-Add a extra_prometheus_hosts variable to the '.applier/group_vars/seed_hosts.yml'.
-This variable is an array of hashes with the following elements:
+Edit the extra_prometheus_hosts.yml file.
+It is a yaml file with an array of entries with the following parameters:

 * id - a description of the prometheus host (this will be used as a label to select metrics in the federated instance).
 * hostname - the fully qualified domain name or ip address of the host with the extra prometheus instance